OpenTranslationBible/open-bible/en-GB/18.Job/md/job-10.md

 ## Job 10:4

-> Do You perceive with human eyes,
+> Do You have eyes like a man,
-> Or do You observe as mortals do?
+> Or do You see as mankind sees?

 ## Job 10:5

 > Are Your days like those of a mortal,
-> Or Your years like those of a human,
+> Or Your years like those of a man,

 ## Job 10:6

-> That You should examine my faults
+> That You should search after my faults
-> And investigate my transgressions?
+> And probe after my every sin?

 ## Job 10:7

-> By Your knowledge, I am indeed not guilty,
+> Though you know I am not guilty,
-> Yet there is no one to save me from Your hand.
+> And there is no one who can save me from Your hand.

 ---

 ## Job 10:8

-> ‘Your hands fashioned me and made me altogether,
+> ‘Your hands fashioned me and made me,
-> Yet would You destroy me?
+> Yet would You now destroy me?

 ## Job 10:9